gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 This version of the ``tally`` result switches the variables between the rows and columns from the first summary of the data but the single
 "Total" row makes it clear to read the proportions down the columns in this version of the table.
+\index{\texttt{tally()}}
 In this application, it shows how the proportions seem to be different among categories of *Improvement* between the placebo and treatment groups.
 This matches the previous thoughts on these data, but now a difference of marked improvement of 16% vs 51% is more clearly a big difference.
 We can also display this result using a
 ***stacked bar-chart*** that displays the same information using the ``plot``